Leanfe/LibrariesParser/README.md

 ## Usage 🎁

 **Windows**
-- ✨ Just start powershell script from PowerShell, then follow the instructions. ✨
+- ✨ Just start parser.ps1 script from PowerShell, then follow the instructions. ✨

 **Linux**
 ```